All Prologue: Reception

+The episode drew an average of 4.11 million viewers and was the second most watched program on U.S. premium cable television (after lead-in Sex and the City) for the week ending July 6, 2003.

-Omar Little's courtroom scene in this episode has been described as the character's "defining scene" and was among actor Michael K. Williams' favorites.
+Omar Little's courtroom scene in this episode was described by The Guardian in 2008 as the character's "defining scene" and was among actor Michael K. Williams' favorites.
+However, in a 2009 review for The Guardian, Paul Owen questioned whether this scene depicted Maurice Levy's legal defense of drug criminals as "morally wrong".

 The Futon Critic named it the ninth best episode of 2003, saying "There's simply been nobody like Omar (Michael K. Williams) on television before and he absolutely steals the show in this episode as he's called on to testify for the D.A.'s office.
 After being grilled by the defense for his less than moral activities, Omar responds with an amazing, funny and cheer inducing monologue about the legal system."

-The episode was also praised as a 'seminal moment for the series'.
-The tragic death of D'Angelo Barksdale was highlighted, with one reviewer stating that the episode drew on the show's 'incredible wealth of character and story background' to 'forge a powerfully emotional and meaningful episode'.
+The tragic death of D'Angelo Barksdale was highlighted, with Samuel Walters of Dauntless Media stating that the episode drew on the show's "incredible wealth of character and story background" to "forge a powerfully emotional and meaningful episode".
+For The Star-Ledger, Alan Sepinwall called the episode "particularly extraordinary" and "densely packed with one hilarious, or moving, or outright tragic moment after another."

-Ratings

-The episode drew an average of 4.11 million viewers and was the second most watched program on cable television (after lead-in Sex and The City) for the week ending July 7, 2003.